gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ## Layers
 ### Number Layer
 ![chordic-numbers-layer](./08-numbers-layer.png)
 The number layer is activated by holding or double-tapping "D+F." Double-tapping enters into the layer without the need for holding, and Escape returns to the base layer.
-On the right side, the numbers are **ordered chronologically, top-down** with 0 on the spacebar.
+On the right side, the numbers are **ordered chronologically, top-down**, with 0 on the spacebar.
 For keyboard shortcuts that include a number, **this layer is also activated with "W+D" so modifiers are more comfortably within reach**.

 ### Function Key Layer
 ![chordic-function-key-layer](./09-function-key-layer.png)